Keyword Resume Writing Guide

 Keyword resume - Contemporary most powerful resume

 The standard resume, no matter how effectively prepared, written or presented, is no longer adequate to meet the demands of resume scanning technology.
-A new resume style, utilizing power keywords and phrases, has developed - the keyword resume.
+A new resume style, utilizing power words and action verbs, has developed - the keyword resume.
 You can write keyword resume in chronological resume or functional resume style formats.

 The keyword resume, often called an electronic resume, must contain an adequate description of the job seeker's characteristics and industry specific experience presented in keywords and phrases terms in order to accommodate the electronic and/or computer process.
 This is contemporary most powerful resume.

 A new way of writing a keyword resume

 Firstly, you need to make a list of job-specific keywords used in a job advert and/or job description to which you are responding.
 Look for the words that appear early in an ad or job description - the first keywords mentioned are likely the most important.

 Secondly, take each job-specific keyword you have identified in the first step above.
 In context, list more fully the activities and accomplishments that describe how you have used the skill represented by that job-specific keyword in your work.
 Use synonyms, various forms of your keywords, and both the spelled-out and acronym versions of common terms.
 For example, use all "engineer", "engineering", "engineering professional", "engineered", "mechanic", "designer" or "constructor", "Professional Engineer" and "P.Eng" or "Prof. Eng", etc. In this way, you will create the list of resume keywords for your resume mirroring the job-specific keywords used in the job ad.
 Categorize these keywords from most important or critical to less important.

 Your keyword resume should be a mirror of words and intends contained in the job advert and/or job description